Steve Rucker

-Stephen "Steve" Rucker (born 2 March 1954) is an American musician and drummer who served as the drummer with many artists.
+Stephen Rucker (born 2 March 1954) is an American musician and drummer who served as a drummer with many artists.
 His biggest and well known act was the Bee Gees.
 With the Bee Gees band, he appeared on The Tonight Show, Late Night with David Letterman, Oprah Winfrey, The Rosie O'Donnell Show, the Rock and Roll Hall of Fame induction and a Royal Variety Performance.
 Rucker appears on the Bee Gees' One Night Only recording and DVD.
 He is currently the Drumset Studies director of the University of Miami's Frost School of Music.

 Early life

 Originally from Charlotte, North Carolina, Rucker attended Berklee College of Music in Boston, and holds an Undergraduate Degree in Studio Music and Jazz and a master's degree in Jazz Performance from the University of Miami Frost School of Music.

-From September 1974 until May 1975, Rucker toured with the Charlotte NC based band, Sugarcreek.
+From September 1974 until May 1975, Rucker toured with the Charlotte-based band Sugarcreek.
 During this period he became the musical arranger for the seven-piece horn band, and wrote and recorded their first single, "Runnin' Out of Time".